Ram Shankar Katheria

-Ram Shankar Katheria (born 21 September 1964), is an Indian politician and former Chairman of the National Commission for Scheduled Castes.
+Ram Shankar Katheria (born 21 September 1964) is an Indian politician and former chairman of the National Commission for Scheduled Castes.
 He is a member of the 17th Lok Sabha of India representing Etawah constituency of Uttar Pradesh.
 He represented the Agra constituency of Uttar Pradesh previously.
 He is a member of the Bharatiya Janata Party.
 He was a Minister of State in the Human Resource Development Ministry till 6 July 2016.

 Life

 Katheria was born in Nagriya Sarawa village, Etawah, Uttar Pradesh on 21 September 1964 to Sone Lal and Shanti Devi.
 He spent his early years at the local Rashtriya Swayamsevak Sangh (RSS) unit, which also facilitated his education.
 He holds PhD from Kanpur University.
 He worked as a pracharak of the RSS in Agra for 13 years.

-Before joining politics, he was a Professor of Hindi at the Agra University where he has taught Dalit Chetna (Dalit upliftment) and wrote several books on the subject.
+Before joining politics, he was a Professor of Hindi at the Agra University where he taught Dalit Chetna (Dalit upliftment) and wrote several books on the subject.

-On 17 February 2001, he married Mridula Katheri, with whom he has two sons and one daughter.
+On 17 February 2001, he married Mridula Katheri.
+They have two sons and one daughter.

 Political career

-Katheria was appointed as a National General-Secretary of the BJP in August 2014 and, in October, he was made in charge of the Chhattisgarh and Punjab states.
-However, in his November cabinet expansion, Narendra Modi inducted Katheria as a Minister of State in the Human Resource Development Ministry, where he served till 6 July 2016.
+Katheria was appointed as a National General-Secretary of the BJP in August 2014 and, in October the same year made in charge of the Chhattisgarh and Punjab states.
+In his November cabinet expansion, Narendra Modi inducted Katheria as a Minister of State in the Human Resource Development Ministry, where he served till 6 July 2016.